Browse Dictionary: Letter “S”

 one who serves, servant; devotee.

-Etymology: Apabhransh/Prakrit/Sanskrit - sevak (सेवक - one who serves, servant).
+Etymology : Apabhransh/Prakrit/Sanskrit - sevak (सेवक - one who serves, servant).

-Grammar: verb, past tense; third person, masculine, singular.
+Grammar : verb, present tense; third person, masculine, singular.

-Etymology: Old Panjabi - sevaṇā; Sindhi - sevaṇu (to serve, to worship); Prakrit - sevaï (serves); Pali - sevat; Sanskrit - sevate (सेवते - associates with, attends on, serves, obeys).
+Etymology : Old Panjabi - sevaṇā; Sindhi - sevaṇu (to serve, to worship); Prakrit - sevaï (serves); Pali - sevat; Sanskrit - sevate (सेवते - associates with, attends on, serves, obeys).

 sidh

-Grammar: noun, accusative case; masculine, plural.
+Grammar : noun, accusative case; masculine, singular.

-Etymology: Lahndi - sidh; Sindhi - sidhu; Apabhransh/Prakrit/Pali/Sanskrit - siddh (सिद्ध् - exalted, an accomplished Yogi).
+Etymology : Lahndi - sidh; Sindhi - sidhu; Apabhransh/Prakrit/Pali/Sanskrit - siddh (सिद्ध् - exalted, an accomplished yogi).

 sidhī